Col. Richard D. Hinkley, B.S.

 Chief of Police

-Liberty University Police Department (LUPD), located in the southwest corner of the Green Hall, provides 24/7 patrol protection by police, emergency services and medical service personnel to the campus, parking lots, residence halls and other properties owned or controlled by the University.
-Liberty University Police Officers are duly sworn with full law enforcement powers and responsibilities, similar to the local police and sheriff’s department.
-The officers are trained at Central Virginia Criminal Justice Academy and receive additional in-service and specialized training in first aid, firearms, defensive tactics, legal updates, human relations, sensitivity issues and criminal investigations.
+Liberty University Police Department (LUPD), located in the southwest corner of Green Hall, provides 24/7/365 full service protection by Police and Emergency Services personnel to all properties owned and/or controlled by the University.
+Liberty University Police Officers are duly sworn with full law enforcement powers and responsibilities, similar to employees of a local police department or sheriff’s office.
+The officers are trained at Central Virginia Criminal Justice Academy and receive additional in-service and specialized training in first aid, firearms, defensive tactics, legal updates, cultural diversity, human relations, sensitivity issues and criminal investigations.

 University Police share concurrent jurisdiction with the Lynchburg Police Department for properties owned or controlled by the University and other properties agreed upon.
-University Police offer assistance to the city Police when requested according to an established mutual aid agreement.
-University Police Officers are responsible for a full range of public safety services, including all crime reports, investigations, medical emergencies, traffic accidents, enforcement of laws about underage drinking, controlled substances, firearms and other weapons and all other incidents requiring police assistance.
+University Police offer assistance to the city Police when requested.
+University Police Officers are responsible for the full range of public safety services, including, but not limited to, all crime reports, investigations, medical emergencies, traffic accidents, enforcement of laws about underage drinking, controlled substances, firearms and other weapons and all other incidents requiring police assistance.
 In an effort to assist in combating crime, University Police share information on arrests and serious crimes with all surrounding police agencies.

 PUBLIC SAFETY SERVICES

-The LUPD provides several service-oriented functions to the University community consisting of more than 14,000 students, faculty, staff and visitors on campus during any given day.
+LUPD provides several service-oriented functions to the University community consisting of more than 20,000 students, faculty, staff and visitors on campus during any given day.
 Officers are equipped with two-way radios as they patrol campus in marked and unmarked vehicles.
-University Police responsibilities range from responding to medical and fire emergencies, criminal investigations to providing an on-campus escort service during hours when the campus transit system is not running.
+University Police responsibilities range from responding to medical and fire emergencies, conducting criminal investigations to facilitating an on-campus safe ride program during hours when the campus transit system is not in service.

 Extensive efforts are made to create a campus environment that fosters personal safety, property security, and learning for all members of the University community.
-All criminal actions or suspicious behavior should be reported immediately so University Police can take prompt action.
+Always remember “if you see something, say something”, reporting anything that looks out of the ordinary or suspicious to LUPD immediately.

 EMERGENCY NOTIFICATION SYSTEM